-A platoon from Bravo company of the 101st Airborne Division is ordered to take Hill 937 in the Ashau Valley, Vietnam, despite it being heavily defended by North Vietnamese army regulars.
+On 10 May 1969, men of the 101st Airborne Division are ordered to take Hill 937 in the A Shau Valley, Vietnam, despite it being heavily defended by North Vietnamese army regulars.

-After ten days and 11 assaults, when everyone has been put through the meat grinder, the hill is renamed after America’s favourite fast food.
+After ten days and eleven assaults, when everyone has been put through the meat grinder, the hill is renamed after America’s favourite fast food.

 That said, it is astonishingly well-made with a cast of unknowns and a British director bearing a residue of guilt from the times when he was filming war footage but could easily retreat to a comfortable hotel away from the guns.

 Before securing a production deal with RKO Pictures in 1986, the ﬁlmmakers hired retired Colonel Joseph B. Covey Jr, the actual commander of the 3rd Brigade, 101st Airborne at Hamburger Hill, as the ﬁlm’s technical advisor.
 They also submitted the script to the Pentagon for vetting.
 Army ofﬁcials suggested a series of changes for the sake of historical accuracy (and to paint the US military in a better light): less emphasis on soldiers patronising prostitutes and a more upbeat ending.